of my blog, part 1 click here.

 The next morning, we drove to St. Flavie,

-on our return to The Gaspé Peninsula South Shore,
+The Gaspé Peninsula South Shore,

 the Baie des Chaleur, and stopped in Carleton